 This course provides an investigation into the theories, skills, and attitudes needed to identify and instruct exceptional students in varied school settings.
+Observation/clinical hours are included in the course requirements.
 (Formerly MSE 577)

 MSE 568 Characteristics/Strategies (4) Mild/Moderate/Severe